How to buy the best dehumidifier

 A dehumidifier's size or capacity describes how many litres of water it's able to extract from the air each day, rather than its physical size or the capacity of its water tank (although dehumidifiers with a larger extraction rate are often larger and contain larger tanks).

+Dehumidifiers for homes range in capacity from 7 litres to 25 litres.
 The best-sized dehumidifier for your needs depends on the size of the space you want to use it in, how many people are living in the home generating moisture through activities like cooking, washing and doing laundry, and the extent of your damp problem.
-Dehumidifiers range in capacity from 8 litres to 25 litres, so, if there's just one of you in a small home with a mild damp problem, you could buy a smaller capacity dehumidifier.

 You should also bear in mind that manufacturer claims about capacity (water extraction rate) are often based on conditions you're unlikely to experience in your home.
 For refrigerant dehumidifiers, manufacturers frequently base their claims on 30ºC and 80% relative humidity – conditions which better represent a tropical rainforest than a typical British home.